D-Whipp/readme-generator/README.md

 ## Features

-Builds a custom Readme for your projects
+Builds a Readme for your Coding Projects